Understanding Costco Wholesale's Unusual Options Activity | Benzinga

 Understanding Costco Wholesale's Unusual Options Activity

-Costco Wholesale (NASDAQ:COST) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $435.51 following the option alert.
+Shares of Costco Wholesale (NASDAQ:COST) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $440.21.

 - Trade Type: CALL